Buildings archaeology: History

 The archaeology of construction traces its roots to the 15th century, within classical archaeology, when antiquarians during the Humanist period, such as Cyriac of Ancona, Flavio Biondo, Poggio Bracciolini, Antonio Loschi, and Pomponio Leto, who founded the Accademia Romana in 1466, began studying ancient structures.
 The antiquarian movement peaked in the 18th century and waned in the late 19th century as archaeology became a distinct scientific discipline, independent of philology or history.
 This was driven by three pillars: the classification of artifacts through typology, archaeological stratigraphy, and the history of technology.

 In France, the French Revolution sparked patriotism and a "sentimental interest" in monuments preserving national memory, exemplified by the establishment of the Musée des Monuments Français by Alexandre Lenoir in 1795.
 The term "National Antiquities," coined in 1790 by Aubin-Louis Millin in his work Antiquités Nationales ou recueil des monuments qui peuvent servir à l'histoire de France, referred to medieval or modern artworks declared national heritage.
 Interest in classical archaeology grew alongside enthusiasm for monumental archaeology (focusing on major, often religious, monuments) from the second quarter of the 19th century.
 Influenced by Romanticism (Victor Hugo's Notre-Dame de Paris, Eugène Viollet-le-Duc, Arcisse de Caumont), the focus shifted from ancient monuments (e.g., amphitheatres, theatres) to medieval ones (e.g., Carcassonne, Fontevraud Abbey).

 In France, the discipline was formalized in the 1970s and 1980s, driven by researchers like Nicolas Reveyron, Rollins Guild, Jean-François Reynaud, Daniel Prigent, Catherine Arlaud, Christian Sapin, and Joëlle Burnouf.
 It is often modestly termed "archéologie du bâti," though some prefer "archaeology of elevations."
 The variety of terms reflects challenges in defining this approach clearly, both semantically and in practice, as well as in legislative recognition.
-It emerged from preventive archaeology (also known as rescue archaeology) operations in urban centers, particularly during renovations of protected historic buildings, and distinguished itself from monumental archaeology through its methods, focusing on four approaches: the archaeology of construction materials, techniques of material implementation, interior and exterior fittings, and three-dimensional spatial studies to understand architectural choices and modifications.
+It emerged from preventive archaeology (also known as preventive archaeology) operations in urban centers, particularly during renovations of protected historic buildings, and distinguished itself from monumental archaeology through its methods, focusing on four approaches: the archaeology of construction materials, techniques of material implementation, interior and exterior fittings, and three-dimensional spatial studies to understand architectural choices and modifications.